Alisa Ann Ruch Burn Foundation

 - Four other suggestions to be considered for the future

-There are several opportunities for drawing increased attention to AARBF, many of which fit within the time frame of the AARBF fifteth anniversary celebration.
+There are several opportunities for drawing increased attention to AARBF, many of which fit within the time frame of the AARBF fiftieth anniversary celebration.
 (Client eagerly endorsed, started action)

 Final Report Outline